aurelia/i18n/README.md

 ```

 This forces i18next to load the given resources synchronously and thus can work around issues when the bundled app tries to access translations keys which aren't yet fully loaded.

+## Internationalization API Polyfill

+The plugin leverages the JavaScript Internationalization API to perform certain tasks.
+Since not all browsers do fully support it ([compatibility table](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Intl#Browser_compatibility)) the aurelia-i18n conditionally loads the Polyfill if needed.

+In case of bundling your app you should thus keep in mind that it will not be automatically included into the bundle.
+That means you have to manually adjust the bundle config to include the polyfill as well, if you intend to have your application run on browsers without full support. [related GitHub issue](https://github.com/aurelia/i18n/issues/61#issuecomment-178801842)

 ## CLI Integration